 Digital online payments have brought new regulations.
 PSD2 is reshaping the payment and FinTech domains and introducing Request to Pay (RtP) technology that makes transactions instant.
 For merchants, RtP will serve as the ultimate solution to bring the customer purchase experience to the next level.
 With RtP, transactions are transparent, hard to compromise, fast, and efficient for both customers and merchants.

 But not all financial institutions are ready for PSD2 compliance.
 Interdependence with other requirements including GDPR (the General Data Protection Regulation) and eIDAS (electronic IDentification, Authentication and trust Services) makes it even more challenging.
 To be PSD2 compliant, banks have to reorganize their existing infrastructure for Open Banking, which means implementing an API, Strong Customer Authentication (SCA), and Access to Account (XS2A).

-Intellias has deep experience developing advanced FinTech solutions, so if you decide to build one for your business, don’t hesitate to contact us!
+Intellias has deep experience developing advanced FinTech solutions as well as vast expertise in the retail product development, so if you decide to build one for your business, don’t hesitate to contact us.